Alan Trejo Player Props: Rockies vs. Phillies

-On Friday, Alan Trejo (on the back of going 1-for-2 with a double and an RBI) and the Colorado Rockies face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
-First pitch is at 7:05 PM ET.
+The Colorado Rockies and Alan Trejo, who went 0-for-3 last time out, take on Cristopher Sanchez and the Philadelphia Phillies at Citizens Bank Park, Saturday at 3:05 PM ET.

-He had a one-hit showing in his previous game (1-for-2) against the Phillies.
+He had a hitless showing in his last game (0-for-3) against the Phillies.

 Alan Trejo Game Info & Props vs. the Phillies